Ricci flow regularization in latent spaces for the forward learning of partial differential equations

 \section{Introduction}

-Data-driven techniques, fueled by machine learning, have become a useful tool in exploring partial differential equations (PDEs), such as in instances of finding solutions.
-A variety of frameworks have been developed with the purpose of finding approximations to time-dependent PDE solutions including encoder-decoder methods.
-Encoder-decoder methods are distinguished by a series of neural networks in which there exists an intermediate encoded space stage, which can be variously characterized, that is decoded to produce a PDE solution output.
-Geometric dynamic variational autoencoders (GD-VAEs) have shown great promise in learning disrcetized time-dependent dynamics \citep{lopez2022gdvaes}, which are highlighted by an underlying latent space with either geometric features or dynamics in the latent space itself.
+Data-driven techniques fueled by machine learning act as a meaningful lens for exploring numerical-based approaches and solutions to partial differential equations (PDEs) \citep{Lu_2021} \citep{li2021fourier} \citep{wang2021learning} \citep{ovadia2023realtime} \citep{cao2023lno} \citep{takamoto2023learning} \citep{dool2023efficient} \citep{goswami2022physicsinformed}.
+We will study the discrete autoencoder paradigm \citep{lopez2022gdvaes} \citep{glyndavies2023phidvae} \citep{NEURIPS2022_6d5e0357} \citep{huang2022metaautodecoder} for ambient time-dependent dynamics, as well as the auxiliary outcomes of latent structure due to Ricci flow specifically in learning strategies for such dynamics.
+Encoder-decoder methods are highlighted by a composition of neural networks with an intermediary stage, typically unrestricted without additional regularization or penalization.
+Encoder-decoder methods alone serve as a baseline method with limited properties, but by leveraging dynamic or geometric properties, they gain a general performance boost along with interpretability, extrapolation-ability, and robustness \cite{lopez2022gdvaes} \cite{lopez2021variationalautoencoderslearningnonlinear} \cite{chadebec2022geometricperspectivevariationalautoencoders} \cite{syrota2024decoderensemblinglearnedlatent} \cite{shukla2019geometrydeepgenerativemodels} \cite{jang2023geometrically} \cite{khan2024adversarialrobustnessvaeslens} \cite{10.1007/978-3-030-58580-8_2} \cite{Tron2024}, possibly with curvature-related regularization effects.
+Geometric dynamic variational autoencoders (GD-VAEs) \cite{lopez2022gdvaes} have shown great promise in learning discrerized time-dependent dynamics, which are highlighted by an underlying latent space with geometric, dynamic features or dynamics in the latent space itself.
 We focus on an encoder-decoder method, emphasizing a low-dimensional manifold latent space which is imposed with dynamical evolution, that also holds the advantages that GD-VAEs achieve, including competitive error, generalization, extrapolation ability, and robustness.

-Examples of existing manifold-based encoder methods involve scenarios of data mapped to Euclidean space without structure, in which a projection onto a manifold is subsequently taken for decoding.
-This in itself requires an optimization problem to be solved per every iterate of the training procedure.
-Additionally, fixed geometries are possibly less than ideal for their compatibility with the PDE data, which potentially require trial and error to determine optimal latent structure, if found at all.
-Furthermore, evolution in the latent space has shown competitive performance over static methods \citep{lopez2022gdvaes}.
-We propose a method in which no optimization problem per iterate is necessary, which incorporates manifold geometries with such evolution.
+Even moreso, with our method, the dynamics in the manifold itself provide an accommodating manifold representation over the entire ambient PDE's time interval, and the ambient PDE's progression is learned in a larger scale of time by corresponding to a continuum.